webpro-nl/knip/packages/docs/src/content/docs/guides/commonjs.md

 statements.

 Knip works well with CommonJS.
 You don't need to use ES Modules or a `tsconfig.json` to use Knip.

-But due to the dynamic nature of CommonJS, we'll have to agree on a few conventions.
+The dynamic nature of CommonJS leaves room for ambiguity: it's sometimes unclear whether an export is a default or a named export (and thus how it should be imported).
+So we'll have to agree on a few conventions to prevent false positives.
 Those conventions are designed to minimize impact on existing codebases, improve consistency, and ease migration to ES Modules or TypeScript.

 For **named exports**, the recommendation is to assign keys to `module.exports`: